-Where computer-generated content has been used (such as an Al Chatbot), your reference must show the name of the Al bot used and should show the date the content was generated.
+Where computer-generated content has been used (such as an AI Chatbot), your reference must show the name of the AI bot used and should show the date the content was generated.
 For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2024.
 You should retain a copy of the computer-generated content for reference and authentication purposes.
-3 You may be required to produce a bibliography at the end of your work.
-This must list the full details of publications you have used in your research, even where these are not directly referred to, for example: Curran, J. Mass Media and Society (Hodder Arnold, 2005).